Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 We also used DECC V6.0-001 on OpenVMS V7.2.

-1. If you have not yet installed Perl, get Perl 5.6.0 (or newer), unpack it and run the configure.com.
+1. If you have not yet installed Perl, get Perl 5.6.0 (or newer), unpack it and run configure.com.
 Answer all the questions, run mms, mms test and if OK, mms install.

-When we did this we got three failures:
+When we did this, we got three failures:

 glob-basic - failed on test 3